Select any two GPUs for comparison

 The X1300 XT has 6.4 GB/sec greater memory bandwidth than the GeForce 8400 GS, which means that the memory performance of the X1300 XT is marginally better than the GeForce 8400 GS.

 The Radeon X1300 XT has 12 Shader Processing Units and the GeForce 8400 GS has 16.
-However, the actual shader performance of the X1300 XT is 7.8.
-The GeForce 8400 GS having 8.2 better shader performance is not particularly notable, as altogether the X1300 XT performs better when taking into account other relevant data.
+However, the actual shader performance of the X1300 XT is 7.8 and the actual shader performance of the GeForce 8400 GS is 40.
+The GeForce 8400 GS having 32.2 better shader performance is not particularly notable, as altogether the X1300 XT performs better when taking into account other relevant data.

 The Radeon X1300 XT requires 22 Watts to run and the GeForce 8400 GS requires 18 Watts.
 We would recommend a PSU with at least 300 Watts for the GeForce 8400 GS, but we do not have a recommended PSU wattage for the X1300 XT.
 The X1300 XT requires 4 Watts more than the GeForce 8400 GS to run.
 The difference is not significant enough for the X1300 XT to have a noticeably larger impact on your yearly electricity bills than the GeForce 8400 GS.